Scallop Ceviche

 Variations

-• If you wanted to use sea scallops instead of the bay scallops in this recipe, you could thinly slice them crosswise into a few slices and follow the recipe similarly, and that would be perfect.
-That preparation would look pretty snazzy, fanned out on a plate.
+- If you wanted to use sea scallops instead of the bay scallops in this recipe, you could cut them into small pieces, or thinly slice them crosswise into a few thin slices for a snazzy restaurant-style presentation.

 Storage and Leftovers